MicrosoftDocs/well-architected/well-architected/ai/application-design.md

   - Error handling (setting client expectations)
   - How do you select orchestrator/middleware language/SDK?
   - How does Azure help?
+  - Building scalable code
+  - Supporting stateful experiences
+  - Containerization?

-- Recommendations specific to clients going directly to models
+- Recommendations specific to clients:

+  - going directly to models
     - E.g. failover, loadblancing, self-preservation
     - Language and SDK considerations
     - How does Azure help?

-- Recommendations specific to clients going to orchestrators
+  - going to orchestrators
     - E.g. failover, loadblancing, self-preservation
     - Language and SDK considerations
     - How does Azure help?

 - Working with long running AI jobs gracefully in an application
 - Dealing with latency on a user experience level